Symptoms Of A Bad Body Control Module And Replacement Cost

 What Is A BCM (Body Control Module)?

-The Body Control Module is one of the tens (or hundreds, in modern cars) of modules making up the ECU.
-The Electronic Control Unit oversees every little function in your vehicle.
+The Body Control Module is one of the dozens (or hundreds, in modern cars) of modules making up the ECU.
+The Electronic Control Unit oversees every minor function in your vehicle.

 The BCM can be (very broadly) described as the module responsible for most of the non-drivetrain functions.
 These include: